Medically reviewed on August 24, 2018

 Treatments are available for intestinal ischemia.
 To improve the chances of recovery, it's crucial to recognize the early symptoms and get medical help right away.

 Signs and symptoms of intestinal ischemia can develop suddenly (acute) or gradually (chronic).
-The condition presents differently in different people, so no one set of signs and symptoms indicates intestinal ischemia, but there are some generally recognized patterns.
+Signs and symptoms may be different from one person to the next, but there are some generally recognized patterns that suggest intestinal ischemia.

 Symptoms of acute intestinal ischemia

 Signs and symptoms of acute intestinal ischemia typically include:

 - Sudden abdominal pain that may be mild, moderate or severe

 - An urgent need to have a bowel movement

 - Mental confusion in older adults

 Signs and symptoms of chronic intestinal ischemia can include:

 - Abdominal cramps or fullness, usually within 30 minutes after eating, and lasting one to three hours